Amid Crisis Abroad And Tension At Home, Trump Cancels Trip To Latin America

 "We can't let atrocities like we all witnessed — and you can see that and it's horrible — we can't let that happen," Trump said at the start of a meeting with senior military leadership on Monday, including his new national security adviser John Bolton.

-Earlier in the day, Trump held a meeting with members of his cabinet where he told reporters that his administration would be making "some major decisions over the next 24 to 48 hours" regarding the response to Syria.
+Earlier in the day, Trump held a meeting with members of his Cabinet, where he told reporters that his administration would be making "some major decisions over the next 24 to 48 hours" regarding the response to Syria.

 "Nothing is off the table," Trump said, when asked about a military response.